Saudii81/Flexisaf_Internship/README.md

 ---

+## 📌 Internship Task 3
-## 📌🧩 Internship Task 3 – Data Analysis Using Python (NumPy & Pandas)
+🧩 Internship Task 3 – Data Analysis Using Python (NumPy & Pandas)
 In this task, I analyzed a small publicly available dataset (the Iris dataset) using Python’s Pandas and NumPy libraries.
 The analysis involved two major steps:

-Data Exploration:
+- **Data Exploration:

 Displayed the first few records using data.head().